Skip to content

 Please select category from the dropdown list below.

-According to the 2008 NATSISS, almost one-quarter (23%) of Indigenous people reported that they had been a victim of physical or threatened violence in the previous 12 months, a level similar to that reported for the 2002 NATSISS (24%) .
+In relation to violence, almost one-quarter (23%) of Indigenous people reported in the 2008 NATSISS that they had been a victim of physical or threatened violence in the previous 12 months .
 Victimisation was higher among younger Indigenous people, with males and females aged 15-24 years having the highest reported proportions (29% and 31%, respectively) .
-Victimisation levels were highest among Indigenous people in the 15-24 years age-group across all levels of remoteness.
-For Indigenous males, victimisation was highest in major cities and remote/very remote areas (both 31%), followed by non-remote areas (28%) and regional areas (26%).
-Over 30% of Indigenous females experienced victimisation in all levels of remoteness.
+Victimisation levels were highest among Indigenous people in the 15-24 years age-group across all levels of remoteness except for regional regions where the highest level was for the 25-34 years age group.
+For Indigenous males in the 15-24 years age group, victimisation was highest in major cities and remote/very remote areas (both 31%), followed by non-remote areas (28%) and regional areas (26%).
+Across all levels of remoteness, more than 30% of Indigenous females experienced victimisation.

 According to the 2008 NATSISS, 74% of Indigenous people aged 15 years or over reported problems in their neighbourhood or community, with around one-quarter reporting family violence (25%) or assault (23%) .
 WA had the highest proportion of Indigenous people reporting family violence as a problem (34%), followed by the NT (32%).
 For assault, the NT had the highest proportion (31%), followed by WA (30%).
 Indigenous people living in remote areas reported family violence (38%) and assault (37%) more frequently than those living in non-remote areas (22% and 19%, respectively).

-In terms of remoteness, hospitalisation rates for injury for Indigenous people living in NSW, Vic, Qld, WA, SA and the NT increased with remoteness in 2008-09 .
-The rate increased from 32 per 1,000 in major cities to 71 per 1,000 in remote areas.
-Hospitalisation rates were higher in remote areas than major cities for a number of principal diagnoses:
+In terms of remoteness, hospitalisation rates for injury for Indigenous people living in NSW, Vic, Qld, WA, SA and the NT increased with remoteness in 2012-13 .
+The rate increased from 34 per 1,000 in major cities to 77 per 1,000 in remote and very remote areas.
+Hospitalisation rate ratios (Indigenous/non-Indigenous) were higher in remote areas than major cities for a number of principal diagnoses:

-There were more hospitalisations from family violence-related assaults among Indigenous people living in NSW, Vic, Qld, WA, SA and the NT in 2008-09 than among their non-Indigenous counterparts .
-After age-adjustment, Indigenous people were hospitalised for assaults relating to family violence at 23 times the rate of non-Indigenous people.
-The hospitalisation rates from family violence-related assaults were highest for Indigenous males aged 35-44 years (5.5 per 1,000) and for Indigenous females aged 25-34 years (15.1 per 1,000).
-The hospitalisation rates for Indigenous people increased with remoteness, from 2.1 per 1,000 in major cities to 10.4 per 1,000 in remote areas (compared with 0.1 and 0.3 per 1,000, respectively, for other Australians).
+There were more hospitalisations from family violence-related assaults among Indigenous people living in NSW, Vic, Qld, WA, SA and the NT in 2012-13 than among their non-Indigenous counterparts .
+After age-adjustment, Indigenous people were hospitalised for assaults relating to family violence 33 times the rate of non-Indigenous people.
+The hospitalisation rates from family violence-related assaults were highest for Indigenous females aged 25-34 years (17 per 1,000) and for Indigenous males aged 35-44 years (5 per 1,000).
+The hospitalisation rates from family violence-related assaults for Indigenous people increased with remoteness, from 2.0 per 1,000 in major cities to 15 per 1,000 in remote areas (compared with 0.4 and 0.1 per 1,000, respectively, for other Australians).